SluberskiHomeLab/ditdashdot/README.md

-# ditdashdot
+# DitDashDot

-**ditdashdot** is a simple, clean, and easy-to-configure services dashboard designed specifically for homelabs.
+**DitDashDot** is a simple, clean, and easy-to-configure services dashboard designed specifically for homelabs.
 Built with React.js and containerized with Docker, it provides a central hub to view and manage your homelab services.

-***THIS IS A WORK IN PROGRESS AND IS FAR FROM COMPLETE!
-THIS IS IN DEVELOPMENT SO USE AT YOUR OWN RISK***
-***THERE IS NO REGISTRY ENTRY AS OF YET.
-ONCE RELASE 1.0 IS OUT, I WILL CREATE A REGISTRY ENTRY***
+***This is a work in progress.
+I am not a developer, this is a passion project***
 ## Features

 - Simple and intuitive dashboard interface